JuanFSantana/Weighted-avg.-and-STDEV-determination/README.md

 -r: <int> <int> Range relative to the TSS to analyze, for exmaple -r -100 250

 -t: <str> Choose from '5' or '3' (for transcriptional data) or 'centers' (for ChIP-seq data).
-The input should be full fragments, the program will automatically calculate the 5′ or 3′ ends or centers
+The input should be full fragments, the program will automatically calculate the 5′ or 3′ ends or centers.
+(Note: The calculated centers of reads are truncated to the nearest whole number.
+For example, a center value of 2.5 will be represented as 2)

 -s: If invoked, stranded data will be used